Find Affordable College Courses

 $11,130 Average Tuition & Fees

-Our analysis found Saginaw Valley State University to be the best value school for history students who want to pursue a degree in Michigan.
-Saginaw Valley State University is a moderately-sized public school located in the midsize suburb of University Center.
+Our 2023 rankings named Saginaw Valley State University the best value school in Michigan for history students.
+Saginaw Valley State University is a moderately-sized public school located in the suburb of University Center.

-The average tuition and fees for an in-state undergraduate at Saginaw Valley State University are $11,130 a year.
+Saginaw Valley State University undergraduate students pay an average of $11,130 in in-state tuition and fees each year.
 History majors at Saginaw Valley State University take out an average of $29,000 in student loans while working on their egree.

 Full History at Saginaw Valley State University Report